darve/flickrbot/README.md

 flickrbot
 =========

-Simple Flickr search and browse module ( no dependencies )
+Simple Flickr search and browse module.
+No dependencies.
+Simply include the <code>flickrbot.min.js</code> file in your page and run the <code>init</code> function as described below.

 ## Usage